Nala Damayanthi (1957 film)

-Nala Damayanthi is a 1957 Indian film produced and directed by Kemparaj Urs.
+Nala Damayanthi is a 1957 Indian film simultaneously shot in Kannada and Telugu.
+It was produced and directed by Kemparaj Urs.
 The film stars him and P. Bhanumathi.
-It was simultaneously shot in Kannada and Telugu.
 The film was dubbed and released in 1959 in Tamil.

 Plot

 The film is based on a story from the Vana Parva of Mahabharata.
 Damayanthi is the princess of Vidarbha Kingdom and Nala is the king of Nishadha Kingdom.
 He is an excellent cook.
 They love and marry each other and beget two children.
 But soon they undergo hardships due to Nala losing his kingdom in a game of dice.
 They get separated but Damayanthi is found and joins her father with her two children.
 Nala is bitten by a snake and becomes a dwarf.
 Damayanthi arranges for a fake swayamwara to find her husband.
 Nala, as a dwarf, attends the ceremony with his master.
 Damayanthi recognizes him from the food he prepared.
 Nala is restored to his former self and the couple are reunited.